NBA mock draft: Where will Ayton, Doncic, Young and Bagley land?

 Height: 6-foot-10 | Weight: 214

 Porter came into the season with hopes of making a run at being the No. 1 pick in the draft.
-Unfortunately, he wasn't able to build his case because of a back injury.
-Porter's size, skill and scoring instincts will nevertheless make him a coveted prospect next June.
+However, he wasn't able to build his case because of a back injury.
+Porter's size, skill and scoring instincts nevertheless make him a coveted prospect.
 He is a playmaker on both ends of the floor and is just starting to figure out how to put his talent to full use.
-Adding more shooting and shot-creation will likely be a priority at the wing and combo forward spots for the Grizzlies, who don't have much competition at that spot.

-Doncic hit a bit of a wall after playing 18 straight months without a break for Real Madrid and the Slovenian national team, souring some scouts with a handful of underwhelming performances in March and April.
-He still found a way to help Real Madrid win the Euroleague Final Four, and was awarded MVP honors for his effort.

-While a great deal of skepticism exists in NBA circles surrounding Doncic's transition from Europe, the Mavs are one team that certainly values high-IQ players in his mold and they've had a great deal of success with European players.
-Doncic has the size, skill and versatility to fit in well alongside Dallas' existing talent, while also possessing star potential in his own right.
-It's somewhat of a surprising outcome to see Doncic fall to No. 5, but that seems to be the way things are shaking out at the moment.

 Starting salary: $4,403,280